-You will be taught through a combination of lectures, seminars and practical workshops.
+You'll be taught through a combination of practical workshops, lectures, tutorials and critique sessions.

 During practical workshops you'll gain the skills and technical knowledge needed to respond to the briefs.
 Lectures will give you a firm grounding in the theoretical aspects of graphic design and will help you to develop your critical understanding of your own practice.
-You'll then be in smaller groups for seminars to enable you to discuss and develop your understanding of topics covered in lectures and to express your ideas, observations and experiences in a supportive academic environment.
+Tutorials enable you to discuss your individual design work with your tutors and the critique sessions are to help you show and explain your working processes and to deliver and receive feedback with your peers and tutors.
+This combined approach encourages expression of your ideas, observations and experiences within a supportive academic environment.

-You'll regularly present your work during critiques, where academic staff and your peers will help you to develop your work and you'll also meet with your academic personal tutor to get personal support throughout the course.
+You'll also meet with your academic personal tutor to get personal support throughout the course.

-When not attending lectures, seminars, workshops or other timetabled sessions, you will continue learning through self-study.
-Typically, this involves working on briefs and preparing for coursework assignments, workshops and seminars, reading journal articles and books and undertaking research in the library.
+When not attending lectures, critiques, workshops or other timetabled sessions, you'll continue learning through self-study.
+Typically, this involves working on practical briefs and preparing for coursework assignments, workshops and tutorials, reading journal articles and books and undertaking research in the library, and making use of the print making studio facilities.
 Independent learning will take up to 24 hours per week.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.